The 2025 AES Europe Student Recording Competition

 Finalist Presentations: During the convention, finalists will have the opportunity to showcase their recordings.
 We encourage you to prepare slides or graphics illustrating your recording setup and production process.
 This is your chance to share any previously anonymized information with attendees.

-Interactive Feedback: Judges may provide comments and ask questions before finalizing their decisions.
+Interactive Feedback (in-person only): Judges may provide comments and ask questions before finalizing their decisions.
 Details on the locations and times for these Recording Presentations will be available in the convention’s Technical Program.

 Communication: Please note, all judge feedback, critiques, and finalist presentations must be conducted in English.
 This ensures clarity and inclusiveness in the evaluation and feedback process.